 |Intern individual, family, and couples’ counseling||Subsequent Sessions||Never over $60 a session

-Suzie and Michelle are offering a $45 Intake special
+Suzie offers a $45 Intake special

 Vann Counseling accepts cash, check, or credit cards for payment.
 Payment is due at the time of service.
 There is a $2 surcharge added to all credit/debit transactions $25 or more to help offset the card and bank fees, as I can’t adjust my contracted rates with insurance companies to offset the 3% taken out of each transaction.
 Given these fees and that I am unable to adjust my contracted rates with insurance companies, I have to have the $2 convenience fee to minimize the cost of offering credit card services.